Direct sequencing of bacterial colonies using rolling circle amplification (RCA)

 - High quality read lengths of up to 1,100 bases

-- Results are available 15 hours after samples received
+- Results are available the same day as samples are received

 - Free one time repetition in case of technical failure*